What Is the rotator cuff?

 The rotator cuff is a group of four small muscles that surround the shoulder joint.
 Their tendons attach to the humerus, close to the joint line and act as a cuff that provides support and control to the shoulder.
 They also play a primary role in creating rotational movements of the shoulder.

-Rotator cuff tears are common injuries and can occur in any of the four muscles, usually at their weakest point, which is the junction between the muscle and tendinous tissue.
+Rotator cuff tears are common injuries and can occur in any of the four muscles.
+This usually occurs at their weakest point, the junction between the muscle and tendinous tissue.
 These tears are common in racket and throwing sports and are one of the leading causes of shoulder pain.
 The prevalence of rotator cuff tears increases as we age due to age related degenerative changes in the tissues.

 What are the symptoms?